 Instead, advocates say non-Native people can learn to cleanse their spaces in ways that are culturally and ecologically sensitive.

 Is Burning White Sage Bad?

-Thanks to the recent trendiness of smudging, white sage (which is used in these rituals) is in high demand.
+Thanks to the recent trendiness of smudging, white sage is in high demand.
 The demand has become so great that many Chumash people (of what is now Southern California) are concerned that the plant is being overharvested.
 The United States Department of Agriculture (USDA) says that white sage has important medical benefits — it is used to cure colds and aid postpartum healing — and it’s a crucial part of the surrounding ecosystem.

 For Hopkins, the appropriation of white sage is made worse because the plant is often not being harvested correctly.
 “When using medicinal plants, it’s important that the plant is used sustainably.
 When we pick sage, we always leave the root and say a prayer of thanks for our harvest.
 This is as much a part of smudging (or saging) as burning the plant is,” Hopkins says.

 Smoke Cleansing Versus Smudging

-It's important, however, that in the process of cleansing, you're respecting Indigenous cultures and the ecosystem.
+It's important that in the process of any cleansing you're respecting Indigenous cultures and the ecosystem.
 That may include educating yourself and others about white sage, appropriation, and smoke cleansing; harvesting your own sage or other herbs sustainably; contacting brands to ask them to stop selling white sage without giving due to Native cultures; or using other plants entirely.
 Being intentional about how you implement this practice in your life — and being mindful about its origins and significance — is helpful for everyone.